Aya-Alhamwe/Obesity-Prediction-Logistic-Regression/README.md

 The task is to classify individuals into **7 different obesity levels**, such as:

 - Obesity Type I
+- Obesity Type III
-- Obesity Type II / III
+- Obesity Type II
+- Overweight Level I
+- Overweight Level II
-- Normal Weight, etc.
+- Normal Weight
+- Insufficient Weight

 This makes it a **multi-class classification** problem.